Cantharidin: Mechanism of action

 Topical cantharidin is absorbed by the lipid membranes of epidermal cells, causing the release of serine proteases, enzymes that break the peptide bonds in proteins.
 This causes the disintegration of desmosomal plaques, cellular structures involved in cell-to-cell adhesion, leading to detachment of the tonofilaments that hold cells together.
 The process leads to the loss of cellular connections (acantholysis), and ultimately results in blistering of the skin.
 Lesions heal without scarring.

 Pharmaceutical use

-VP-102, an experimental drug-device combination that includes cantharidin delivered via a single-use applicator, is being studied for the treatment of molluscum contagiosum, common warts, and genital warts.
+VP-102, an experimental drug-device combination that includes cantharidin delivered via a single-use applicator, was studied for the treatment of molluscum contagiosum, common warts, and genital warts.
+The efficacy of cantharidin was formally established for the treatment of molluscum in patients 2 years and older in two double-blind, randomized, placebo-controlled trials.
+It is now FDA-approved for the treatment of molluscum contagiousum under the brand name Ycanth and is marketed by Verrica Pharmaceuticals.

+Toxicity

+The liver, primarily responsible for metabolism and detoxification, often becomes damaged in cases of cantharidin poisoning.
+The hepatotoxicity of cantharidin arises from its inhibition of hepatocyte proliferation pathways, the promotion of hepatocyte apoptosis or autophagy, and increased inflammation.
+Many studies have been conducted to elucidate the specific interactions cantharidin has in the liver, that lead to pathology.
+The poison has been found to inhibit PP1, PP2A (PP = protein phosphatase), TIL-4 (TIL = toll-like receptor), NF-KB (NF = nuclear factor), ERK, and DFF45.
+Cantharidin promotes TNF-α (TNF = tumor necrosis factor), FASL, ROS, caspase-4, caspase-6, caspase-8, caspase-9, caspase-12, protein kinase R-like ER kinase, inositol-requiring enzyme 1, ATF6 (transcription factor 6), ATF4, BID,BAK, BAX, cyto C, LC3-1, p150, Atg7, P13K III, eIF2α, and CHOP pathways.
+Cantharidin has a diverse range of targets in the liver that have been discovered empirically.
+However, the exact chemical mechanisms by which cantharidin interferes with these structures are unknown.

 Bioactivities

 Cantharidin appears to have some effect in the topical treatment of cutaneous leishmaniasis in animal models.
-In addition to topical medical applications, cantharidin and its analogues may have activity against cancer cells.
+In addition to topical medical applications, cantharidin and its analogs are of particular interest for oncological applications as they may have toxic activity against cancer cells.

 Laboratory studies with cultured tumor cells suggest that this activity may be the result of PP2A inhibition.

+Recent research has identified many other pathways in cancer cells that may be interfered with by cantharidin.
+Generally, cantharidin's anticancer targets include numerous transcription factors, protein kinases, growth factors, and inflammatory cytokines.
+Cantharidin's general lack of target specificity in cancer cells and toxic effects towards healthy cells are limiting for clinical oncological applications.